andehury/YOYO-Scale/README.md

 - **Model Stock: All we need is just a few fine-tuned models**. arXiv:2403.19522.
   [Paper](https://arxiv.org/abs/2403.19522) | [Code](https://github.com/naver-ai/model-stock)

-> YOYO Scale builds upon Model Stock’s geometric insights but replaces its rigid analytic solution with a flexible, data-driven solver that works in realistic, asymmetric settings.
+> YOYO-Scale builds upon Model Stock’s geometric insights but replaces its rigid analytic solution with a **constraint-aware, convex optimization** that remains effective in asymmetric, noisy real-world settings.

 ---